Make Higley Historic!

 They learn their lessons well; not one we'd call a fool.

-teachers in this little five room school,
+There are five first class teachers in this little five room school,

 Away out in the country where they use the horse and mule.